Cameroon: Malnourished gay detainees get food delivery from Project Not Alone

 A lawyer who visited the detainees at the police station after six days in custody said they were “very thin and very worried about the direction of the investigation.”
 They had no money for food or living expenses, so the lawyer paid for water and some food for them out of his own pocket.

 Journalist and LGBTI rights activist Jean Jacques Dissoke proposed that Project Not Alone (Projet Pas Seul) should provide them with food.
-That project has been feeding and assisting innocent imprisoned victims of homophobia in Cameroon and Nigeria since 2019.
+That project, which is supported by this website and the St. Paul’s Foundation for International Reconciliation, has been feeding and assisting innocent imprisoned victims of homophobia in Cameroon and Nigeria since 2019.
 The initiative uses readers’ donations to provide LGBT prisoners with food, hygiene items and legal representation and to pay their fines, which in Cameroon typically qualifies them for early release.
 So far, 46 innocent LGBT prisoners have won early release through Project Not Alone.

 With about US $174 of the project’s funds, Dissoke purchased and delivered eggs, salt, cooking oil, peanuts, chocolate, rice and hygienic soap for the four prisoners.

 The men were appreciative, but said they would prefer to receive financial assistance for their needs rather than food packages.
-They say they have not received food assistance in prison.
+They say they had not yet received food assistance in prison.

-These are the detainees, who all face homosexuality-related charges.
+These are the detainees, who are all accused of complicity in homosexuality.

 In Cameroon, homosexual activity is punishable by up to five years in prison.